 Access historic details about your fields while out and about on the farm

 Are you interested in using fieldmargin on your farm?
-It’s free to get started and make an account.
+It’s free to register and get started.

 You can find out more about our plans and pricing here.
-Our plus plan which includes full mapping with sub-fields, field records with inputs and yields, reporting, costings for Gross Margin calculation and data export.
+Our PLUS plan, which includes full mapping with sub-fields, field records with inputs and yields, reporting, costings, gross margin calculations and data export is £24.99 per month.

-If you have any questions or need help getting started you can email us at support@fieldmargin.com
+If you have any questions or need help getting started, please email our support team at support@fieldmargin.com who would be happy to help.